Tattomoosa/mattotousa.dev/content/blog/why_zola/index.md

 ### The Name

-Zola is great aesthetically, I have no issues with it.
+Zola is great as a name aesthetically, I have no issues with it.
 Search the web for "zola" though.

 ![Static Site Generator and...
 Wedding Business??](./zola-search-results.png)

 Not exactly the Zola I wanted.
 Zola.com is some kind of wedding business.
-I don't know what they do exactly, but they have big internet presence.
+I don't know what they do exactly, but they have a big internet presence.
+Mild inconvenience at best.

-## Conclusion
+## The Point

 I like this site.
-I'm very happy with the process of developing it so far, and so I like Zola.
+I've been very happy with the process of developing it so far, and so I like Zola too.
-If you're building a new site, and it benefits from the good stuff above and isn't too bothered with the drawbacks I mentioned, check it out.
+If you're building a new site, and it benefits from the good stuff above and you aren't too bothered by any of the drawbacks I mentioned, check it out.

 I don't think you'll regret it.